Better than my last bottle. Really drank well tonight with big fruit and a solid structure. — 4 years ago

 Whoa.
 It’s been years since my last Schweiger taste….fantastic.
 Time has been good for this bottle.
-Big, jammy, well-rounded tannins. — 2 months ago
+Big, jammy, well-rounded tannins. — a year ago

 So, Barbara and Jim Richards (RIP) planted 5 acres back in 1991 (1990?) of Syrah on the northeast (downslope) corner of their Paloma vineyard on Spring Mountain in what visually looked like a “low spot” (partially shaded and also maybe an area that maybe occasionally got standing water back in the days when California got enough rain).
 The rest of the vineyard was of course Merlot and also some Cabernet Sauvignon used mostly for blending with their fantastic mountain Merlot.
 The vineyard is just east of Pride Mountain and across the road from what used to be (??)
 Schweiger Vineyards.